hyndmank/Mild_dehydration/README.md

 Fastq files were trimmed with [Trim_Galore](https://github.com/FelixKrueger/TrimGalore), mapped with [Star](https://github.com/alexdobin/STAR), and counts with featurecounts function of [subread](https://subread.sourceforge.net).
 All normalization and differentially expressed genes were calucated using the [Deseq2 package](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).

 <b>Publication:</b> Mild dehydration effects on the murine kidney single nucleus transcriptome and chromatin accessibility.
-Nha Van Huynh, Cassidy Rehage, and Kelly A. Hyndman, University of Alabama at Birmingham, Department of Medicine, Division of Nephrology, Section of Cardio-Renal Physiology and Medicine, Birmingham, AL 35233.
+2023.
+Nha Van Huynh, Cassidy Rehage, and Kelly A. Hyndman.
 Under Review with American Journal of Physiology: Renal Physiology.